Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

     // Text that gets displayed
     public string Text { get; }

-    // When it gets displayed relative to beginning of the track public TimeSpan Offset { get; }
+    // When it gets displayed relative to the beginning of the track public TimeSpan Offset { get; }

     // How long it stays on the screen